jarridrb/DEM/README.md

 This code was taken from an internal repository and as such all commit history is lost here.
 Development credit for this repository goes primarily to [@atong01](https://github.com/atong01), [@jarridrb](https://github.com/jarridrb) and [@taraak](https://github.com/taraak) who built out most of the code and experiments with help from [@sarthmit](https://github.com/sarthmit) and [@msendera](https://github.com/msendera).
 Finally, the code is based off the
-[hydra lightning template](https://github.com/ashleve/lightning-hydra-template) by @amorehead and makes use of the [FAB torch](https://github.com/lollcat/fab-torch) code for the GMM task and replay buffers.
+[hydra lightning template](https://github.com/ashleve/lightning-hydra-template) by [@ashleve](https://github.com/ashleve) and makes use of the [FAB torch](https://github.com/lollcat/fab-torch) code for the GMM task and replay buffers.

 ## Installation